shivam123456s/RAILSAATHII/README.md

 - **404 Not Found Error for Backend**:
   - Ensure your backend is properly deployed and running on the correct platform.
-  - Check that the backend URL in `script.js` points to the live server, not `localhost`.
+  - Check that the backend URL in `script.js` is the live server URL, not `localhost`.

 - **CORS Issues**:
-  - If your frontend on GitHub Pages and backend on Heroku/Vercel/Render are on different domains, make sure CORS is enabled on the backend (handled with `cors` middleware in the Node.js app).
+  - If your frontend (hosted on GitHub Pages) and backend (deployed on Heroku/Vercel/Render) are on different domains, ensure CORS is enabled on the backend by using the `cors` middleware in your Node.js app.

 ---